driebit/ginger/modules/mod_ginger_collection/README.md

 This module relies on [mod_elasticsearch](https://github.com/driebit/mod_elasticsearch) for indexing the linked data, so make sure to install that module first.

+After starting the module, on the admin modules page, configure the Elasticsearch index that contains the collection documents.
+The index name defaults to sitename_collection.

 Usage
 -----